MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/win-quote-sales.md

 ### Managing how price lists are attached to the quote are handled during Quote win

-When winning a quote in Project Operations, the application provides options to you on how to transfer Price Lists from Quote to the Project Contract.
+When you win a quote in Project Operations, the application provides options to you on how to transfer Price Lists from Quote to the Project Contract.
 There are three options available.
 To access these options, navigate to **Settings** \> **Parameters**.
 On the **Parameters** page, Open the **Parameters** record.
 On the section **Price List Defaulting Behavior**, use the setting **During Contract creation from Quote**.
 You see three options:

 #### Option 1 - Associate quote price lists to Project Contract